scummvm/scummvm/doc/docportal/advanced_options/audio.rst

 Native MIDI support
 ***********************

-If you have a MIDI-capable device (hardware or software synthesizer) connected, it will show up in the **Preferred device** or **Music device** dropdown selector.
-If you have selected this device, you will also need to specify what type of device this is with the options in the :ref:`MT-32 <mt32>` tab.
+All MIDI ports will show up in the **Preferred device** or **Music device** dropdown selector.
+If you have selected a MIDI port, you will also need to specify what type of MIDI device this is with the options in the :ref:`MT-32 <mt32>` tab.

-- Enabling the **True Roland MT-32** option tells ScummVM that the MIDI device you have selected is an MT-32 (or compatible) device.
+- Enabling the **True Roland MT-32** option tells ScummVM that the MIDI device is an MT-32 (or fully compatible) device.
 - Enabling **Roland GS device** tells ScummVM to use an MT-32 soundtrack on a GS device.
 This is not supported by all games.
-- If no options are selected, this tells ScummVM that the selected device is General MIDI.
+- If no options are selected, this tells ScummVM that the device is General MIDI.

-Selecting an option that does not match the MIDI device selected may have unintended consequences; for example, if a game only has support for MT-32 and you have a General MIDI device selected as the **Preferred device** or **Music device**, ScummVM will convert the MT-32 MIDI data to GM-compatible MIDI data.
-However, GM devices do not support custom sound programming like MT-32 devices do, and the audio will not be correct.
-The opposite is also true, and is not supported by all games.
+Selecting an option that does not match the MIDI port selected may have unintended consequences; for example, if a game only has support for MT-32 and you have a General MIDI device selected as the **Preferred device** or **Music device**, ScummVM will convert the MT-32 MIDI data to GM-compatible MIDI data.
+While this may work fine for some games, it really depends on how the game has made use of the MT-32.

 .. note::